 Until Wednesday, when MSU offered him a fresh start, a new beginning.

-Said Hedberg: "He's a graduate of Valley City State University.
+Said Hedberg, with a smile: "He's a graduate of Valley City State University.
 That's the only mistake I know he's made."

 The support's been overwhelming for Hoffner.
 Old friends and acquaintances have come out of the woodwork to congratulate him.

 "I can't tell you how awesome this feels to be up here," Hoffner said.
 "I feel that I've come full circle as a person."

 Hoffner plans to bring the MSU football program full circle in three to five years, as well.
 The Beavers shared Dakota Athletic Conference (NAIA) titles in 2007 and 2009, but could use a jolt in the right direction now that MSU is entering its third year as a full Division II member.

 "In three to five years, hopefully we will be to the destination and the place within not only the conference, but hopefully nationally, where we belong," Hoffner said.

 The largest feather in Hoffner's cap is his success in the Northern Sun Intercollegiate Conference.
 He won the NSIC title and the Mineral Bowl in 2011, along with NSIC South Division championships that season and in 2008 and 2009.

 Hoffner's a North Dakota guy.
 He grew up in Esmond and played football at Valley City State.
 He competed against MSU in the late-'80s - even sacked Rudolph once at Herb Parker Stadium.
 And his 80-something-year-old parents still live 90 miles down the road.